PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 passed, and targeted static checks passed.
 Runtime behavior and all public/ dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That cluster is now implemented in `passes/transpose_unary_fanout_orchestration.py` with a frozen ModelIR/layout/diagnostics context and four canonical stable IDs.
+Variant- specific expected IDs preserve the default attention callback sequence and the explicit post-QDQ sequence without storing options in context state.
+Every builder creates one fresh `ModelIRPassStateScope` shared by all active immutable invocations.
+The historical helper keeps its keyword-only defaults, callback identity, direct option values, and outer boundaries as a ten-line delegate.
+Both efficiency fixtures now execute the explicit phase and preserve one graph-index build.
+The 257-test focused/architecture set, 30 pass- efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, runtime order, option semantics, scope-sharing behavior, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.